backdrop-contrib/simplenews/README.md

 * A subscription page is available at: /newsletter/subscriptions

-* The Elysia Cron module (https://backdropcms.org/project/elysia_cron) can be used to start the simplenews cron hook more often than others, so that newsletter are sent faster without decreasing site performance due to long-running cron hooks.
+* The Elysia Cron module (https://backdropcms.org/project/elysia_cron) can be used to start the simplenews cron hook more often than others, so that newsletters are sent faster without decreasing site performance due to long-running cron hooks.

 Related modules
 ------------